 The momentum factor is not used with MIKE 21 FM.
-The transport of momentum is not exchanged between the river model and MIKE 21 FM, but there will be some transport of momentum anyway because the standard link is implemented as a discharge boundary in MIKE 21 FM (the same applies with lateral links when using MIKE 21 FM).
+The transport of momentum is not exchanged between the river model and MIKE 21 FM, but there will be a calculation of momentum because the standard link is implemented as a discharge boundary in MIKE 21 FM (the same applies with lateral links when using MIKE 21 FM).